Shopify/kubeaudit/docs/auditors/capabilities.md

 ### Example with Custom Add List

-A custom add list can be provided as a comma separated value list of capabilities using the `--add` flag.
+A custom add list can be provided as a comma separated value list of capabilities using the `--allow-add-list` flag.
 These are the capabilities you'd like to add and not have kubeaudit raise an error:

 `manifest.yaml` (example manifest)